Guide Dogs' Trustees

 Mike is a Guide Dog Owner.

-Polly Shute joined Guide Dogs' Board of Trustees in 2018.
+Polly Shute was appointed to the Board of Trustees in 2018.

 Polly is currently consulting with Parallel Lifestyle, the world’s first inclusive mass participation event.
 She has been consulting and working in the charity and not profit sector for six years.
 At the British Heart Foundation, Polly was responsible for leading the growth of their current mass participation portfolio, more than trebling net income in two years, running a £20m appeal and developing new special events.